On this page

 The real benefit of starting a super pension as soon as possible is the tax-free nature of pension earnings and withdrawals.
 The downside is that once you start a super pension you can’t tip any more money into it.

 That’s not the end of the story though.
 If you want to make additional contributions down the track you can ‘commute’ your pension.
 That is, you can stop your pension, make additional super contributions and restart your pension.
 Or you could open a new super account, contribute to that, and start a second pension with the balance.
 Either way, you need to make sure the total amount you transfer into the retirement phase remains under your transfer balance cap.

 This could be a useful strategy if, for example, you decide to boost your retirement income by downsizing to a smaller home.

 If you’re retiring this year but your age or total super balance will preclude you making any additional non-concessional super contributions, there is another way.

 If you’re thinking of downsizing, you can contribute up to $300,000 of the proceeds from the sale of your family home into your super.
-Couples can contribute up to $600,000 combined.
+This means couples can contribute up to $600,000 combined.

 The downsizer measure is designed for people who are 55 or older.
 Unlike most other super contributions, there is no age limit or work test requirement.
 This makes downsizer contributions one of the few options available to people aged over 75 to boost their super.

 Downsizer contributions are not subject to the $110,000 annual general non-concessional cap and can be made even if your total super balance was higher than the general transfer balance cap on the prior 30 June.